Why Outside is No Place for a Rabbit

 Just like in humans, heatstroke in rabbits is a very serious condition.
 But it is 100% preventable!

-The #1 way to prevent heatstroke in rabbits is to keep them living indoors.
+The #1 way to prevent heatstroke in rabbits is to keep indoors.
 Rabbits who live indoors rarely have issues with overheating because homes are temperature-controlled.
 We recommend keeping your AC at 78 degrees Fahrenheit or lower during the hot summer months.
 But even at 78 F, some rabbits have a tendency to overheat.
 For those sensitive rabbits, there are some other things you can do along with AC to keep them cool.

 Things to Help Keep Your Indoor Bunnies Cooler: